AitoDotAI/aito-python-tools/docs/source/quickstart.rst

   # File Upload
   aito_client.upload_file(table_name='table_name', file_path=file_path)

-The `File Upload`_ can also be used with generators:
+The `Batch Upload`_ can also be done using a generator:

   .. code-block:: python